thk123/discord-pixel-fireplace-bot/README.md

 Todo
 ----

-- [ ] React with a fire emoji when processing commands
 - [ ] Some sanity checking on the size of the input
 - [ ] Support for arrow keys for moving the marshmallow